Effective April 22, 2021, FBA restock limits are now set at the storage-type level. Instead of at the ASIN-level.

 Restock limits are determined based on past and forecasted sales.
 Subsequently, this would mean your restock limitations are never too little or too much, which should be a sigh of relief for sellers.

-Regarding shipment orders, the maximum shipment quantity is calculated by the maximum inventory level allowed minus utilization.
+The maximum shipment quantity is calculated by maximum inventory level allowed minus utilization.
 To avoid confusion, utilization counts include the inventory and all incoming shipments, including shipments with a Working, In transit, or Receiving status.